A Framework for Human-Reason-Aligned Trajectory Evaluation in Automated Vehicles: Discussion

-\textit{Flexibility in prioritisation:} While the previous example illustrates tensions that may arise when multiple agents' reasons are considered, the framework can also accommodate AV designs that prioritise strict regulatory compliance.
-By assigning greater weight to relevant agents, such as policymakers, the evaluation will downweights other reasons like comfort and efficiency.
-It is important to note that adjusting the weights alone may not always result in a different selected decision.
-In some cases, the balance function $B(\textbf{w}, \textbf{w}^*)$ must also be updated to ensure that the evaluation process favors weighting schemes aligned with specific priorities, such as strict regulatory compliance.
-This adjustment reflects the principle of tracking in Meaningful Human Control.
+\textit{Flexibility in prioritisation:} The overtaking case highlights one type of tension, but the framework can also accommodate AV designs that prioritise strict regulatory compliance.
+Giving more weight to policymakers’ reasons naturally downplays comfort and efficiency.
+Yet adjusting weights alone may not always change the decision.
+In some cases, the balance function $B(\mathbf{w}, \mathbf{w}^*)$ must also be updated so that the evaluation favours regulatory compliance.
+This reflects the principle of tracking in Meaningful Human Control.

-As shown in the ternary plot, small changes in weight assignments can lead to abrupt shifts in the selected trajectory.
-These threshold effects highlight the importance of carefully designing the weight-setting strategy and, when necessary, adjusting the balance function to maintain alignment with the intended design expectations.
+As shown in the ternary plot, even small weight adjustments can trigger abrupt shifts in the selected trajectory.
+These threshold effects underline the importance of designing weight-setting strategies carefully and, when needed, updating the balance function to match intended design priorities.

-\textit{Scalability and modular integration:} The framework is modular and can be integrated into existing AV motion planning stacks.
-It functions as an evaluation layer over discrete candidate trajectories, allowing the selection of the option that best balances agents’ reasons.
-Its design supports both traditional modular pipelines and end-to-end learning-based planners~\cite{teng2023motion}, without requiring intrusive changes to core control systems.
+\textit{Scalability and modular integration:} Beyond single-case illustrations, the framework is modular and can be added to existing AV motion-planning stacks.
+It operates as an evaluation layer over candidate trajectories, enabling the selection of the option that best balances agents’ reasons.
+Because it works at the evaluation layer, the framework can integrate with both modular pipelines and end-to-end learning-based planners~\cite{teng2023motion}, without requiring major changes to core control systems.

-\textit{Transparency and interpretability:} One potential benefit of the framework is the interpretability it provides in AV decision making.
-By quantifying agents' reasons and assigning corresponding weights, the framework makes moral values operational: they shape decisions by weighting how well each trajectory aligns with agent priorities.
-For instance, if a selected trajectory scores lower on regulatory compliance but higher on safety and comfort, the trade-off can be surfaced and examined.
+\textit{Transparency and interpretability:} A further benefit is interpretability.
+By quantifying agents’ reasons and assigning weights, the framework turns moral values into operational factors that directly influence trajectory selection.
+For example, if a chosen trajectory scores lower on regulatory compliance but higher on safety and comfort, this trade-off can be surfaced and examined.